For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 Take a look at our BETA site and see what we’ve done so far.

 Search and browse selected products

 Whole mount staining is the staining of small pieces of tissue – usually embryos – without sectioning.

 Whole mount staining is very similar to immunocytochemistry (ICC) or staining of cryosections.
-If an antibody has been used successfully on cryosections (IHC-Fr - this does not including paraffin embedded sections), then the antibody should work for a whole mount embryo.
+If an antibody has been used successfully on cryosections (this does not include paraffin-embedded sections), then the antibody should work for a whole mount embryo.

-Whichever fixative has been successfully used in IHC-Fr with the antibody you have chosen should be suitable for whole mount.
+Whatever fixative you have successfully used in IHC-Fr with your antibody should also be suitable for whole mount.
 However, most researchers use 4% paraformaldehyde (PFA).

 Although this concentration of PFA is very low, this has to be left on for a long period of time on whole mount samples to allow permeabilization to the center of the sample.
 Therefore, this will not be suitable for all antibodies, as the protein cross-linking formed by the fixative may block access of the antibody to the epitope.

 Normally, in IHC-P you could perform antigen retrieval.
 This is not possible on embryo samples as the heating procedure would destroy the sample.
 If PFA fixation does not work for the whole mount tissue, then there is a possibility the antibody is sensitive to the protein cross-linking, and you will require another fixative.
 Methanol is a popular second choice of fixative when optimizing whole mount procedures.